 Apart from products, we are concentrating on developing optimized or completely new therapies, treatment methods, and services.
 In 2012, we again successfully continued numerous projects and a number of new products were launched.

-Research and development expenses were €305 million (2011: €267 million).
-We therefore invested about 4.4% of our product sales in R & D (2011: 4.3%).
-The chart on page 84 shows R&D expenses by segment.
+Research and development expenses were €305 million (2011: €296 million).
+They include a -€2 million one-time write-down of capitalized in-process R & D activities (2011: -€31 million).
+We therefore invested about 4.3% of our product sales in R & D, as in the previous year.
+The chart on page 33 shows R & D expenses by segment.
 In 2012, Fresenius Medical Care increased its R & D spending by 9% and Fresenius Kabi by 20%.
 In the segment Corporate/Other, €24 million was spent on R & D at Fresenius Biotech, mostly on the clinical development of trifunctional antibodies.
 This was below the €25 million spent in 2011.
-Detailed figures are included in the segment reporting on pages 128 to 129.
+Detailed figures are included in the segment reporting on pages 78 to 79.